Updated Every Trading Day · Est. 2014

 Our daily updates cover UK gas and electricity wholesale prices, market trends, and what's driving price movements.
 You'll get real wholesale data, forward contract pricing, and plain English analysis — no jargon.
 We also highlight key events affecting the market (weather, outages, demand shifts) and give you actionable guidance on timing your renewals.

 Armed with real market data, you can approach supplier quotes with confidence.
 You'll know if wholesale prices are high or low, spot when suppliers are overcharging, and time your renewals strategically.
 When you understand market cycles, you can push back on unfair pricing and negotiate with leverage.
-We also highlight "windows of opportunity" when it's the right time to lock in rates.
+We also highlight windows of opportunity when it's the right time to lock in rates.

 Daily updates give you the latest prices and quick market movements.
 Weekly reports step back and show trends — where the market is heading over 5–7 days.
 Monthly analysis covers bigger patterns, seasonal factors, and strategic implications for the quarter ahead.
 Use daily for tactical decisions, weekly for trend spotting, and monthly for long-term planning.